 Procedures and Clinic located at Ramsay Caloundra Private Day Hospital

-Dr Zabdiel Samidurai is a highly qualified gastroenterologist who completed his medical degree at the University of Queensland in 2008 and subsequently became a fellow of the Royal Australian College of Physicians in 2017.
+Dr Zabdiel Samidurai completed his medical degree at the University of Queensland in 2008 and became a Fellow of the Royal Australian College of Physicians in 2017.

 Special Interests: